ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

 specification.
 This behaviour is deprecated and a warning displayed to the user if a case insensitive match was found.
 A future release of Ansible will make these checks case sensitive.

+The ``win_dsc`` module will now validate the input options for a DSC resource.
+In previous versions invalid options would be ignored but are now not.

 Modules removed
 ---------------